-I've contributed writing to a bunch of publications, including The Guardian, GQ, Little White Lies, Brownbook, CBC, and Time Out.
+I've contributed writing to a bunch of publications, including The Guardian, GQ, Little White Lies, Monocle, Brownbook, CBC, and Time Out.
 I also get invited as a talking head on TV from time to time, like that one time I was chastized by Amal Alamuddin's mum on the BBC and that one time I had a (verbal) fight with a racist on Al Jazeera.
 I also occasionally get quoted in 'print' by the likes of The New York Times, The Washington Post, The Independent and others.
 If you ever need a quote, I'm glad to oblige in the relentless pursuit of shameless self-promotion.

 I studied Politics at the American University of Beirut (BA) and International Politics of the Middle East at the School of Oriental and African Studies, University of London (MSc).
 I have also studied entrepreneurship with Babson College and UCL School of Management (through the UK Lebanon Tech Hub) and Novel Writing at the City Literary Institute in London.